zcorpan/html-parser-book/manuscript/parser.md

 After
 ```

-After emitting the script start tag, the tree builder switches the tokenizer’s state to the *script data state*.
+After emitting the script start tag, the tree builder switches the tokenizer's state to the *script data state*.
 For the `<!--`, we step through these states:

 * Script data less-than sign state